Open Hours: Mon - Fri 9am - 5pm

 Quick Answer: The best base for artificial grass in UK gardens is a compacted MOT Type 1 hardcore sub-base (50–60mm) topped with 10–15mm sharp sand or grano dust, plus a permeable weed membrane.
 For concrete or decking, use a drainage foam underlay instead.

 At As Good As Grass, we’ve been installing lawns for over 20 years across Greater Manchester and the North West.
-Here’s our guide to the best materials to use under artificial grass — whether you’re a DIYer or booking our team for a professional fit.
+Here’s our guide to the best materials to put under artificial grass, whether you’re planning a DIY installation or booking a professional fit.

 Why the Base Matters